 Bird lovers share their best pictures of indigo buntings.
 Sightings of these beautiful bright blue birds thrill and delight bird-watchers.

 Indigo Bunting After a Bath

 “This indigo bunting finished drying off after a cool bath in West Chester, Ohio.
 I love taken pictures of indigo buntings because you seem to get a different shade of blue every time you capture them,” says Kevin Brenner.

 Stretching His Wings

 “This is an indigo bunting that frequents our neighborhood on the north side of Chicago.
 I love this photo because of the wing and tail spread of the bunting, the way the bird grasps the reed, and how close I got to a bird that usually spends time in the treetops,” says Paul Vriend.
 Attract indigo buntings with their favorite foods.

 Bunting Eating Berries

 “I took a picture of this indigo bunting as it was enjoying berries on a warm summer morning at The Middlefork Forest Preserve in Lake Forest, Illinois,” says John Edmondson.
-Check out 20 photos of breathtaking blue colored birds.
+Check out more breathtaking photos of blue colored birds.